 How many times have you begged and prayed to MAKE a man the one, to send a man now, or you were going to swear off both church and men all together?

-Even though you are a single woman it is not the end of the world.
-There are promises from God for single women, and if there is a desire for you to be married, then God will give you the desires of your heart.
+There are promises from God for single women, if you desire to get married, then God will give you the desires of your heart.
+(Click to Tweet)

 But here is question you, if you trust God, and feel like He is is control, then why can’t you trust Him with this area of your life?

-Is being a single Christian woman the end of the world?
+Is being a the end of the world?
 Is that your sole purpose in life to get married and be someone’s wife?

 As someone who is in their 30’s I guess I would be considered somewhat of an old maid?
 I cannot tell you how many family members, church members, and friends ask me on a regular basis when or if I was going to get married?